 Ulcerative colitis (“UC”) is an intestinal disease with unknown cause, characterized by recurrent ulcers in the intestines.
 Patients usually have diarrhoea, bloody mucus and abdominal pain.
-Western medicine treatment of UC currently has low effective rate but significant side effects, while acupuncture & Chinese medicine offer better treatments for ulcerative colitis, which is safer with less side effects.
+Western medicine treatment of UC currently has low effective rate but significant side effects, while acupuncture & Chinese medicine may offer better and safer treatments for ulcerative colitis with less side effects.

 Recently I have treated another patient of ulcerative colitis (referred to as “UC”).
 Here I will talk about the UC in terms of the cause, pathology and commonly-seen symptoms & signs, and give a brief introduction to the modern research in recent years on treatment of UC with Chinese medicine and acupuncture, as well as prevention & dietary advice on Ulcerative Colitis.

 Ulcerative colitis is a form of colitis, a disease of the colon (the largest portion of the large intestine), that includes characteristic ulcers, or open sores.
 It is an inflammatory process limited in colonic mucosa and submucosa.
 Lesions were located in the sigmoid colon and rectum, can also be extended to the descending colon, or even the entire colon.
 It often has long duration, and often recurs repeatedly.
 UC can be seen at any age, but most common in 20-30 years.Cause of Disease

 The cause of ulcerative colitis is still not clear in Western medicine.
 It is thought that the incidence of inflammatory bowel disease is co-factored with exogenous substances, the genes and the immune response.
 Psychological factors play an important role in the deterioration of the disease.
 And some believe that ulcerative colitis is an autoimmune disease.Pathology